Learning from Synthetic Animals: Experiments

 \subsection{Experiment Setup}

 \textbf{Network Architecture.} We use Stacked Hourglass ~\cite{DBLP:conf/eccv/NewellYD16} as our backbone for all experiments.
-Since architecture design is not our main purpose, we strictly follow parameters from the original paper.
+Architecture design is not our main focus and we strictly follow parameters from the original paper.
 Each model is trained with RMSProp for $100$ epochs.
 The learning rate starts with $2.5e^{-4}$ and decays twice at $60$ and $90$ epoches respectively.
 Input images are cropped with the size of $256\times256$ and augmented with scaling, rotation, flipping and color perturbation.

 \textbf{Synthetic Datasets.} We explain the details of our data generation parameters as follows.
 The virtual camera has a resolution of $640\times480$ and field of view of 90.
 We randomize synthetic animal textures and backgrounds using Coco val2017 dataset.
+We does not use any segmentation annotation from coco val2017.
 For each animal, we generated 5,000 images with random texture and 5,000 images with the texture coming with the CAD model, to which we refer as the original texture.
-We split the training set and test set with a ratio of 4:1, resulting 8,000 images for training and 2,000 for validation.
-We also generate multiple ground truth including part segmentation, depth maps and dense 2D and 3D poses.
+We split the training set and validation set with a ratio of 4:1, resulting in 8,000 images for training and 2,000 for validation.
+We also generate rich ground truth including part segmentation, depth maps and dense 2D and 3D keypoints.
 For part segmentation, we define nine parts for each animal, which are eyes, head, ears, torso, left-front leg, left-back leg, right-front leg, right-back leg and tail.
-The parts definition follows ~\cite{DBLP:conf/cvpr/ChenMLFUY14} with a minor difference which is that we also distinguish front and back legs.
+The parts definition follows ~\cite{DBLP:conf/cvpr/ChenMLFUY14} with a minor difference that we distinguish front from back legs.
+CAD models used in this paper are purchased from UE4 marketplace\footnote{\url{https://www.unrealengine.com/marketplace/en-US/product/animal-pack-ultra-01}}.

 \textbf{CC-SSL} In our experiments, we pick scaling and rotation from $T_{\alpha}$ and obtain $\Delta$ using optical flow. $\lambda_{decay}$ is set to 0.9 and we train one model for 10 epochs and re-generate pseudo labels with the new model.
-In this process, models are trained for 60 epochs. $\gamma$ is set to be 10 for all our experiments.
+Models are trained for 60 epochs with $\gamma$ set to be 10.0.